 Vietnamese is a very complex language to understand and learning it requires a significant investment of time and energy.
-Beyond the fact that mastering Vietnamese gives you a significant professional advantage, this language gives you another personality, another status.
-But the starting point, the question that everyone asks when proposing this language is “why?”.
-Through this article, you will discover the different advantages of knowing Vietnamese and some possibilities to learn it.
+Beyond the fact that mastering Vietnamese gives you a significant professional advantage, this language expands your horizons.
+But the question that everyone asks when proposing this language is “why?”.
+Through this article, you will discover the different advantages of knowing Vietnamese and some possibilities of how to learn it.

 Before going any further, be aware that you are not required to learn this language.
 You can go to Vietnam, live there and do whatever you want without speaking Vietnamese.
-However, mastering this language will allow you to open other very interesting doors that are especially favourable to your professional and social progress.
+However, mastering this language will allow you to open other doors that are especially favorable to your professional and social progress.

 While it is true that most expatriates from the US, UK, Europe, Australia and other origins working in Vietnam do not speak the language, you will gain a lot from it on a professional level.
-Indeed, it may happen that you apply for a job in Vietnam.
-If one of the competing candidates has the same CV as you, the recruiter will have to decide between you on another criterion.
-It will then take into account the social character, in this case the local language, so you will be the more favorable candidate if you have this advantage.
+If one of the competing candidates has the same work experience as you, the recruiter will have to decide between you and the other person on another criteria.
+It will then consider the social character, in this case the local language, so you will be the more favorable candidate if you have this advantage.

-Alternatively, you may decide to start a business in that country.
-The command of Vietnamese will give you an easy integration and will encourage a more consistent dialogue with staff, customers and possibly suppliers.
+Alternatively, you may decide to start a business in Vietnam.
+The command of the Vietnamese language will give you an easy integration and will encourage a more consistent dialogue with staff, customers and possibly suppliers.
 The same will apply if you are sent by a foreign company.
 It would even be a selection criterion to benefit from a possible promotion.

-If you arrive in Vietnam and plan to spend some time there, you will need this language.
-It is not uncommon to see that many people are forced to be accompanied or to seek the help of a person to help them with shopping, or even to take simple information.
-As a result, they find themselves dependent on others because of this language barrier.
-To top it all off, your translator will know what you are looking for.
-It’s a little embarrassing when it’s supposed to be personal.
+If you arrive in Vietnam and plan to spend a great deal of some time there, you will need to know this language.
+It is not uncommon to see that many people are forced to be accompanied or to seek the help of a person to help them with shopping, or even to understand simple information.
+As a result, they find themselves dependent on others because of the language barrier.

-This is perhaps the most important benefit.
-Certainly, the Vietnamese speak English better and better, but not all of them.
-This way, you will always be limited with English.
-But with Vietnamese, you have no obstacles to exchange and converse with your environment.
-You will thus be able to discover the culture of the region as well as possible, which will make you a plus among your life experiences.
+This is perhaps the most important benefit of learning Vietnamese.
+Certainly, the Vietnamese people speak English better and better, but not all of them, so communication may prove to be difficult.
+If you learn Vietnamese, you will have no obstacles to exchange and converse with your environment.
+You will thus be able to discover the culture of the region as well as all of its possibilities, which will be an endlessly rewarding life experience.
 After all, language is the best reflection of culture.

-You certainly understand the importance that this language can have now.
-But before you decide to learn it, it is important to know a little more about the particularity of Vietnamese.
+Before you decide to learn the language , it is important to know a little more about the particularity of Vietnamese.

-If we are to talk about the origins of this language, please be aware that Vietnamese is a language from Southeast Asia.
-The Chinese had a lot of influence on her.
+If we are to talk about the origins of this language, please be aware that Vietnamese is a language from South-East Asia.
+The Chinese had a lot of influence on the country.

-If you do not understand the concept, simply note that a tonal language is a language where syllables are subjected to particular tones or accents.
+A tonal language is a language where syllables are subjected to particular tones or accents.
 This is quite common, because with the exception of European languages, all other languages are tonal.
-For example, Chinese has 5, while Vietnamese has 6 tones, but in southern Vietnam there are only 5.
+For example, Chinese has five tones , while Vietnamese has six tones, but in southern Vietnam there are only five tones.

 Tones represent the major difficulty in learning this language.
 But once you have a good command of the tone, the rest comes more easily, so learning about tones first is suggested.
 Thus, learning tones is an essential step that should not be underestimated.
-Don’t forget, the tones first and then the rest.
 Here is an image to summarize the six tones:

 - máy (machine) + giặt (washing) = máy giặt (washing machine)